laytya/MinimapButtonFrame-vanilla/MinimapButtonFrame/Readme.txt

 1.10b
         + fixed finally MiniMapTrackingFrame error

+1.10c
+        + Added ItemSync compatibility
+	+ Added DPSMate button to default auto include, if it not gathering by MBF use /mbf add command

 Known Incompatibilities / Bugs

 	The MetaMap minimap button is incompatable because of the continual reseting of its position by the MetaMap addon.